tensorflow/tensorflow/tensorflow/contrib/cmake/README.md

 1. Install the prerequisites detailed above, and set up your environment.

-   * The following commands assume that you are using the Windows Command Prompt (`cmd.exe`).
-You will need to set up your environment to use the appropriate toolchain, i.e. the 64-bit tools.
-(Some of the binary targets we will build are too large for the 32-bit tools, and they will fail with out-of-memory errors.)
-The typical command to do set up your environment is:

-     ```
-     D:\temp> "C:\Program Files (x86)\Microsoft Visual Studio 14.0\VC\bin\amd64\vcvarsall.bat"
-     ```

    * When building with GPU support after installing the CUDNN zip file from NVidia, append its bin directory to your PATH environment variable.
      In case TensorFlow fails to find the CUDA dll's during initialization, check your PATH environment variable.